 "The Alpha Omega and Henry Schein Cares initiative will serve as a model for how our nation can help survivors age with the comfort and dignity they deserve." -Aviva Sufian, Special Envoy for U.S. Holocaust Survivor Services

-In December 2014, Stephen Lampert, Laboratory Manager, Town and Country Dental Studios, and leadership from Henry Schein, Alpha Omega International Dental Fraternity and philanthropic organizations attended the White House Convening on Holocaust Survivor Dental Services, to discuss the upcoming launch of the Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program.
+In May, we shared details about a partnership between two dental giants—The Alpha Omega International Dental Fraternity and Henry Schein Inc.—to provide no-cost dental care to economically disadvantaged Holocaust survivors.
+Then, in December, Stephen Lampert, Laboratory Manager, Town and Country Dental Studios, and leadership from Henry Schein, Alpha Omega International Dental Fraternity (AO), and philanthropic organizations attended the White House Convening on Holocaust Survivor Dental Services, to discuss the upcoming launch of the Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program.

 To date, the Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program has provided oral care to more than 130 economically vulnerable Holocaust survivors in Boston, Chicago, Detroit, New York City, the New York/New Jersey metro area, Philadelphia, Seattle, Montreal, and Toronto.

-In addition to financial need, the 3 critical factors in prioritizing patients for participation are: elimination of pain, restoraing function, and lack of dental coverage.
+In addition to financial need, the 3 critical factors in prioritizing patients for participation are: elimination of pain, restoring function, and lack of dental coverage.